k-bohara/Price-Tracker/readme.md

 ## Price Tracker By Kaman

-    This app tracks prices from ecommerce websites in australia like amazon, jhbhifi, costco, myer, ebay and so on.
+This app tracks prices from ecommerce websites in australia like amazon, jhbhifi, costco, myer, ebay and so on using scrapy and python.

 #### .env setup